 Egg cryopreservation (egg freezing)

 In today's culture, some women are delaying starting a family in order to focus on a career or for other personal reasons.
 While these women know they would like to have a family "someday," now is not the right time.
-This doesn’t change the fact that as they women get older, their fertility decreases.
+This doesn’t change the fact that as these women get older, their fertility decreases.
 For this group, egg cryopreservation or "egg freezing" is an option.

 In the past, egg freezing was typically considered for medical reasons.
 For example, young women who are diagnosed with cancer or other serious illnesses choose to freeze their eggs because their fertility can decline after treatment.
 But with advancements in egg harvesting and preservation, fertility preservation has become viable for a new population of women and couples as a way of preserving the possibility of pregnancy into the future.